-While Shaun and I were on our Southwestern United States road trip to Burning Man, we stopped to visit some friends who live in Scottsdale.
-I always take advice from local friends on where to explore.
-We all hopped into the car and headed into the saguaro filled desert mountains.
+While Shaun and I were on our Southwestern United States road trip to Burning Man, we stopped to visit some very awesome friends who live in Scottsdale (who… shhhh…. we met on World of Warcraft!).
+I always like take advice from local friends on where to explore.
+Not only do they give you the uber secret local places to go but are also aware of the super awesome touristy places to discover as well.
+How can you not be cliche in Scottsdale, Arizona?
+We all hopped into the car and headed into the saguaro cactus filled desert mountains.

 We came across what appeared to be a western “Disneyland” full of fake and AWESOMENESS.
 While meandering our way through kitschy Western antique stores, I found this beauty of a saguaro cactus.